Créer un coin détente végétal chez soi : inspirations et astuces - Verdeia

 1. Why a green relaxation corner?

-Plants slow the gaze, soften lines, and establish a calmer tempo.
-In a rhythmic and often mineral urban environment, they create a visual and sensory break — a breathing zone where one reads, meditates, works differently, or shares a coffee.
+Plants slow the gaze, soften lines, and set a calmer pace.
+In a city environment that is often rhythmic and mineral, they create a visual and sensory break — a breathing zone where you read, meditate, work differently, or share a coffee.

 The key is not quantity, but coherence: a few well-chosen species, a chromatic thread, and natural materials are enough for the space to gain depth and warmth.